tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL _PREREQUISITES_NOT_MET if dwc:eventDate is NOT EMPTY or dwc:year is EMPTY; FILLED_IN the value of dwc:eventDate if an ISO 8601-1 date was interpreted from the values in dwc:year, dwc:month and dwc:day; otherwise NOT_AMENDED.
+INTERNAL _PREREQUISITES_NOT_MET if dwc:eventDate is bdq:NotEmpty or dwc:year is bdq:Empty; FILLED_IN the value of dwc:eventDate if an ISO 8601-1 date is interpretable from the values in dwc:year, dwc:month and dwc:day; otherwise NOT_AMENDED.

 ### Information Elements